Adopted Five-Year Maximum Sewer Service Charge Rate Increases for Fiscal Years 2025/26-2029/30

 Why is Delta Diablo Proposing Rate Increases?

-The District collects Sewer Service Charges (SSCs) from its customers each year as the primary revenue source needed to fund capital infrastructure investments, labor, energy, biosolids, chemicals, regulatory compliance, infrastructure maintenance, and Delta HHW Collection Facility operations.
-For Fiscal Year 2025/26 (FY25/26) (July 1, 2025-June 30, 2026), the District is proposing SSC increases of approximately 8.5% per year (+$40.25) for residential customers in Antioch/Pittsburg, and approximately 8.8% (+$57.35) for residential customers in Bay Point.
-In FY26/27 through FY29/30, the District is proposing maximum SSC increases of 8.5% and 8.5% for Antioch/Pittsburg and Bay Point customers, respectively.
-The District continues to maintain rates near the average of peer agencies in the San Francisco Bay Area region.
+The District collects SSCs from its customers each year as the primary revenue source needed to fund capital infrastructure investments, labor, energy, biosolids, chemicals, regulatory compliance, infrastructure maintenance, and Delta HHW Collection Facility operations.
+For FY25/26, the District adopted SSC increases of approximately 8.5% per year (+$40.25) for residential customers in Antioch/Pittsburg, and approximately 8.8% (+$57.35) for residential customers in Bay Point.
+In FY26/27 through FY29/30, the District adopted maximum SSC increases of 8.5% and 8.5% for Antioch/Pittsburg and Bay Point customers, respectively.
+The District continues to maintain rates below the average of peer agencies in the San Francisco Bay Area region.

-In compliance with California Constitution Article XIII(D), Section 6 (“Proposition 218”), the proposed FY25/26-FY29/30 maximum SSCs incorporate FY25/26 Cost-of-Service Study findings (prepared by IB Consulting), which updated growth in the service area and corresponding additional wastewater flow to the District’s WWTP.
-The Study will be made available at the District’s offices and website.
+In compliance with California Constitution Article XIII(D), Section 6 (“Proposition 218”), the FY25/26-FY29/30 maximum SSCs incorporate FY25/26 Cost-of-Service Study findings (prepared by IB Consulting), which updated growth in the service area and corresponding additional wastewater flow to the District’s WWTP.
+The Study is available at the District’s offices and website.
 SSCs for non-residential customers (i.e., commercial, industrial) were adjusted accordingly for FY25/26-FY29/30 based on customer class.

 Most District customers are billed on a fiscal-year basis and pay SSCs via annual property tax bills.
-The District’s Board of Directors will consider approval of SSC increases for each fiscal year, subject to the maximum SSC increases included in the tables below.
+The District’s Board of Directors will consider approval of SSC increases for each future fiscal year, subject to the maximum SSC increases.
 Property tax bills also include a street sweeping service charge that varies by community based on service frequency

 Delta Diablo is committed to fair and reasonable rates.
 As a not-for-profit public agency, state law only allows the District to recover costs necessary to operate and maintain our system and ensure that it is stable and safe for the future.
 SSCs are required to prioritize sustained capital investment to maintain the integrity of our aging infrastructure while ensuring sufficient funding to meet progressive increases in operating costs and associated regulatory compliance obligations.